spawnmarvel/e-locmd/README.md

 ### todo
 <br>
 ```
-1 Feed e-lo text data
+Feed e-lo text data:
-2 Analyze it / NLP
+Analyze it / NLP:
-3 Report of data
+Report of data:
-4 Talk about it
+Talk about it:
-5 Learn about it
+Learn about it:
 ```
 ### Prerequisites